Apeksh742/Face_Recog_VGG16/README.md

 Step 1: Created Dataset of images using cv2 module from collecting samples code.
 Adjust location according to your comfort and i used the same code for Training and Validation dataset by changing location and changing number of count images.

-For proper face detection i have used harcascade classifier.
+For proper face detection i have used haarcascade classifier.

 NOTE: Dataset must be in following order : Dataset -> Training , Testing -> Classes of Dataset in each folder with photos